Rainfall gauge satellite trial

 The rainfall gauge data collected in this trial is transmitted securely through a low-orbiting satellite network.
 The antenna only activates when a satellite passes overhead.
 This is a power saving measure that keeps data collection costs lower.

-The 24-hour rainfall totals measured by the trial equipment is usually published on the Water monitoring information portal (WMIP) each morning at approximately 9am.
-The rainfall recorded at each remote site can be viewed on any internet-enabled device from https://water-monitoring.information.qld.gov.au.
+The rainfall totals measured by the trial equipment at each remote site is usually published on the WMIP each morning at approximately 9am and can be viewed on any internet-enabled device.

 For the latest information about stream and river heights for flood warning purposes, refer to the Australian Government Bureau of Meteorology website.